kassteele/Nowcasting/README.md

     [1] "en_US.UTF-8"

 We now source the functions we need.
-There are all in de `functions` folder on this repository.
+These are all in de `functions` folder.
+We use the `walk` function to source each function.
+See `help(walk)`.

 ``` r
 # Source functions